biker2000on/cycletourmap/README.md

 ## Change to Leaflet from mapbox

-Changed to [Leaflet](https://github.com/KoRiGaN/Vue2Leaflet/issues/157) because it is open source and doesn't require a API key.
+Changed to [Leaflet](https://www.npmjs.com/package/vue2-leaflet) because it is open source and doesn't require a API key.
 As well, it is based simply on OSM and other tiles can be pulled in if I want to.
 It seems to work good and renders with little effort by me.

+* [This link](https://github.com/KoRiGaN/Vue2Leaflet/issues/157) explains how to fix rendering issues.
+* [This link](https://github.com/KoRiGaN/Vue2Leaflet/issues/96) explains how to get markers to render.

 ## Strava Integration